 Social listening involves watching out for patterns, tracking sentiments, and drawing conclusions based on conversations taking place involving the brand.
 Social listening merely doesn’t mean reviewing the brand mentions and comments on the social profile.
 In most cases, consumers don’t even mention the correct brand name or take the pain to tag them.
 Also, social listening isn’t limited to just listening; brands should be able to respond to user feedback and complaints promptly.

 So why is it vital for a company to employ social listening?
+Request a free demo now.

 Digital analytics tools such as sentiment analysis, audience metrics, and customer engagement gives the ability to measure the brand performance in both qualitative and quantitative terms.
 Using such tools, a marketer can analyze the performance of short-term campaigns and modify campaigns based on user feedback.